-An educated person in the coming millennium will be enabled to cope with the transition from a material product-oriented society to an information-oriented society.
-She/he will have enough concentrated technical competency, with a broad range of technical familiarity, to address life's challenges.
+An educated person will be enabled to cope with the transition from a material productoriented society of the past to our information-oriented society.
+She/he will have enough concentrated technical competency, with a broad range of technical familiarity, to address life's increasing personal, business and technological challenges.

-The educated person must also be able to integrate social concerns and be knowledgeable of what it means to be human in a fast-paced, complex, techno-information based society.
+The educated person must also be able to integrate social concerns and be knowledgeable of what it means to live in a fast-paced, complex, techno-information based society.
 Those who are enabled through education to achieve a balance between technical "knowing" and human "being" will live viable lives and be the potential leaders of the 21st century.
-This person will have developed a broad knowledge base and will have acquired skills which allow him or her to enter the economic mainstream.
-He or she will work cooperatively to achieve constructive answers to difficult questions for the benefit of society.
+This person needs to develop a broad knowledge base and have acquired skills which allow him or her to enter the economic mainstream.
+He or she will need to work cooperatively to achieve constructive answers to difficult questions for the benefit of society.

 He or she will acquire an acute awareness of global diversity and a responsibility to the global community.
 He or she will see his/her actions as an integral part of a diverse community.
-Skills in reading, writing, speaking, and listening will have been acquired.
+Skills in reading, writing, speaking and listening will have been acquired.
 Quantitative reasoning, logic, problem-solving, research and independent study will have been integral parts of this person's educational background.
 He or she will value friendship, responsibility, cultural diversity, respect for self and others, and the quality of life.

 Learning best occurs when the global pupil has a high level of family support and involvement.
 However, the environment required for such learning differs dramatically for each student.
-A critical component of the educational program is that each student receives the appropriate individual intervention necessary to maximize his/her opportunity to achieve the level of learning necessary for lifelong success.
+A critical component of the educational program is that each student receives the appropriate individual intervention (individualized learning) necessary to maximize his/her opportunity to achieve the level of learning necessary for lifelong success.